PBMocha/COMP432-MLProject/README.md

 ### Task 1 and 2

-The purpose of this task is to train and compare different machine learning models on datasets from the UCI repository.
+The purpose of these tasks are to train and compare different machine learning models on datasets from the UCI repository.

 Classification Algorithms used: